 The boys live there with Ellie (the orange cat), Arthur (the brown cat), and Madison (the dog).

 Every Saturday in the warm weather, there is a fabulous farmers market in City Hall Park on St. Paul Street, in Burlington.
-This is in the heart of Burlington, a block before the Church Street Marketplace, and a 5 minute walk from the marina.
+It has now moved a bit outside of town, but is still wonderful.
 Nancy had a wonderful time exploring the market and shopping for veggies!
 This market has everything from fresh produce and flowers, to crafts, prepared foods, Vermont dairy products, meats and more.
-Bring bags, as you WILL fill them!
-The market, like a lot of places in Burlington, is dog friendly.

 Squash blossoms were purchased and served as an appy that evening.
 They looked AWFUL, but tasted great!